 Every large city has its fair share of ‘extra ordinary’ people.
-Well, at least I think so as I spot these individuals who stand out because of their interesting choice of clothing or not having changed their style in decades like this Keith Richards/Rod Stewart look-a-like we have here 🙂 .
+Well, at least I think so as I spot these people who stand out because for not having changed their style/looks in decades like this Keith Richards look-a-like we have here in Rotterdam.

 One person I noticed years ago is this elderly man who always cycled around town with a carrier attached to his bike.
 One day he cycled over a bump and all his jars went flying into the air and most of them broke.
 I tried to lend a helping hand in rescuing, what turned out to be, his merchandise.